sunhwan/charmmdoc/source/images.rst

    NEGAte                                  ! invert through origin END                                     ! terminates transformation file

-.. index:: image; init, image; print

 When an image file is read, any existing image transformations are discarded, but not any information regarding image patching.
-The ``INIT`` keyword on reading will remove ALL existing image data first.
+The :chm:`INIT` keyword on reading will remove ALL existing image data first.
-Rereading an image transformation file without the ``INIT`` keyword is useful when crystal parameters are to be modified, but the patching data is to be retained.
-The ``PRINT`` option, prints all data as it is read.
+Rereading an image transformation file without the :chm:`INIT` keyword is useful when crystal parameters are to be modified, but the patching data is to be retained.
+The :chm:`PRINT` option, prints all data as it is read.

 The image file starts with a standard CHARMM title.
 The remaining commands are processed sequentially.

-.. index:: image; scale

-The ``SCALE`` command gives three values which multiply all subsequent transformation specifications.
+The :chm:`SCALE` command gives three values which multiply all subsequent transformation specifications.
 The default values are unity.

-.. index:: image; image

-The ``IMAGE`` command initiates a new image transformation.
+The :chm:`IMAGE` command initiates a new image transformation.
 The transformation matrix is set to unity (no rotation, no translation).
-This transformation matrix is then modified by subsequent commands until another :command:`IMAGE` commmand or the :command:`END` command is found.
+This transformation matrix is then modified by subsequent commands until another :chm:`IMAGE` commmand or the :chm:`END` command is found.

-The :command:`DEFIne` command multiplies the current transformation matrix by any of the previously defined images.
+The :chm:`DEFIne` command multiplies the current transformation matrix by any of the previously defined images.
 The :keyword:`INVErse` keyword proceeding the other transformation name, uses the inverse of this transformation.
 Any number of previous transformations may be listed with this command, but they are processed sequentially (just in case they don't commute).

-.. index:: image; rotate

-The ``ROTAte`` command causes the current transformation matrix to be operated with a rotation.
+The :chm:`ROTAte` command causes the current transformation matrix to be operated with a rotation.
 Four real numbers must follow which define a rotation axis and an angle about this axis (in degrees).

-.. index:: image; translation

-The ``TRANslation`` command will translate the current transformation matrix.
+The :chm:`TRANslation` command will translate the current transformation matrix.
 If three values are specified, then this is used as the translation vector.
 If four values are given, then the first three define a direction, and the fourth value defines a distance.
-Before operating on the transformation matrix, the elements of this vector are multiplied by the current scale factors (from last ``SCALe`` command).
+Before operating on the transformation matrix, the elements of this vector are multiplied by the current scale factors (from last :chm:`SCALe` command).

-.. index:: image; negate

-The ``NEGAte`` command projects the current transformation through the origin.
+The :chm:`NEGAte` command projects the current transformation through the origin.
 This operation changes the chirality of the system, and is not appropriate for macromolecules.
 This operation is required for simulations with glide planes.

-.. index:: image; end

-The ``END`` command is used to terminate the IMAGE file.
+The :chm:`END` command is used to terminate the IMAGE file.
 This is required if the file is read from the input stream.

 .. warning::